urbit/urbit.org-reloaded/content/events/2023-06-12-developer-week.md

 ### Portal
 *Time:* Tuesday June 13th – noon Pacifc | 9pm CEST

-In this talk ~foddur-hodler and ~dilryc-mopreg from [Portal](/applications/~worpet-bildet/portal) will update you on their latest developments.
-They are excited to share their experiences using solid state subscriptions, to present their ideas on what the'yre calling *the everything graph*, and to explain why they're "composability-maxxing."
+In this talk ~foddur-hodler and ~dilryd-mopreg from [Portal](/applications/~worpet-bildet/portal) will update you on their latest developments.
+They are excited to share their experiences using solid state subscriptions, to present their ideas on what they're calling *the everything graph*, and to explain why they're "composability-maxxing."

 [Meetup](https://www.meetup.com/urbit-sf/events/294013283/) | [Youtube](https://www.youtube.com/watch?v=6J8-jlqz2r4)